Denisa Qori McDonald

 Robust representation learning

-Temporal modeling under real-world variation
+Temporal modeling under uncontrolled conditions

 Research Perspective